Benefits of Using a Water Softener

 Soft water helps water flow freely in plumbing.
 Hard water causes mineral coatings to build up in your pipes and fixtures.
 This can cause clogs and reduced water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
-Soft water keeps the luster and full flow for faucets and showerheads, nearly as well as the day they were put in.
+Soft water maintains the luster and full flow for faucets and showerheads, nearly as well as the day they were installed.

 The mineral deposits in hard water form limescale when they become warm.
 This can spread over the heating elements in your appliances, lowering life span and efficiency.

-As a result, your appliances may need regular fixes or need to be replaced earlier.
+As a result, your appliances may need frequent fixes or need to be exchanged earlier.

 Efficient Water Heaters